 The EME Program of research will also be aimed at addressing areas of public concern that can benefit from additional evidence.

 Engage with international health authorities

-There is an international effort to assess the health and environmental effects of EME exposure led by the WHO and the International Commission on Non-Ionizing Radiation Protection (ICNIRP).
-During 2020-2024 ARPANSA will continue to engage with the WHO, ICNIRP and other international bodies and experts to build new knowledge and influence research outcomes and international safety standards.
+During 2020-2024 ARPANSA will continue to engage with the WHO, ICNIRP, other international bodies and experts to build new knowledge and contribute to research outcomes and international safety standards.
 Specific international engagement during 2020-2024 will include: